 |Bankruptcy checks||Bankruptcies can go back as far as 10 years|

 |Credit history checks||Employment credit checks go back a minimum of 7 years.
 More history may be available depending on the candidate’s expected salary and specific state laws.
 Some state laws may further restrict the specific kinds of credit data that can be reported and for how long|

 |Criminal felonies||Felonies may be reported indefinitely, or restricted to 7 years, depending on the state where the candidate lives or works|

 |Criminal misdemeanors and minor infractions||Misdemeanors may be reported indefinitely, or restricted to 3, 5 or 7 years, depending on the state where the candidate lives or works|

 |Driving records check||Driving records may go back between 3 to 10 years, depending on the state|

-- Title 11 or bankruptcies that are older than 10 years from the date of the report
+- Bankruptcies older than 10 years from the date of the report

 - Civil suits, civil judgments, and records of arrest that are older than 7 years